juanjq/LST-camera_validation/README.md

 ### Instructions to use

-(Note): Needed the `lstchain` environement in order to read raw data.
+(Note): Needed the `lstchain` environement in order to read R0 data.

 1. Copy the contents of github folder `dark-background_pedestal` in a folder (3 notebooks and 1 script)